 For decades, the addiction treatment system in the United States has been largely separate from the rest of health care, and this reality both stems from and feeds stigma.
-Although MOUD is now recognized as the gold standard in the treatment of OUD, opioid treatment programs, which have offered methadone to people with OUD for decades, remain the only source of this effective medication.
-Unfortunately, they are often viewed by communities as potential settings of drug-related crime.
+Although MOUD is now recognized as the gold standard in the treatment of OUD,15 opioid treatment programs, which have offered methadone to people with OUD for decades, remain the only source of this effective medication.16 Unfortunately, they are often viewed by communities as potential settings of drug-related crime.
 The "not-in-my-backyard" problem is an example of stigma that continues to present a challenge not only to opioid treatment programs but also to other facilities trying to serve those with OUD.
-HSS' current efforts to integrate behavioral health and primary care services are focused on increasing access to SUD treatment, especially in underserved and hard-hit communities.
+HSS' current efforts to integrate behavioral health and primary care services are focused on increasing access to SUD treatment, especially in underserved and hard-hit communities.17

 One way to promote integrated care is by addressing barriers to coordination.
-Regulations established to protect patient privacy-most notably, the Health Insurance Portability and Accountability Act (HIPAA) and the Code of Federal Regulations provisions for preserving confidentiality of records of patients with substance use disorders (42 CFR Part 2)-have had the unintended consequence of impeding appropriate data integration across care settings, prompting revisions to the latter.
-The Center of Excellence for Integrated Health Solutions, funded by the Substance Abuse and Mental Health Services Administration (SAMHSA) and operated by the National Council for Behavioral Health, is a resource to assist clinicians in accessing the data they need to tailor treatment interventions while preserving patients' privacy.

-The approval in 2002 of a partial opioid agonist, buprenorphine, was a major step forward toward greater integration of addiction treatment with the rest of health care by allowing for the medication treatment of addiction in primary care.
-Buprenorphine can be prescribed by any waivered physician, physician assistant, or nurse practitioner and is available in an increasing number of misuse-resistant and extended-release formulations (implants, depot injections).
-Unfortunately, dose and duration limits imposed by insurers sometimes limit patient access.
-Extended-release naltrexone, an opioid antagonist that prevents opioids from activating receptors in the brain, requires only a once-a-month injection.
-It also can be prescribed by any qualified clinician, as it has no misuse liability and is not a scheduled substance.
-Every person with OUD is unique and their care-including choice of medication-should be tailored accordingly.
+Regulations established to protect patient privacy-most notably, the Health Insurance Portability and Accountability Act (HIPAA) and the Code of Federal Regulations provisions for preserving confidentiality of records of patients with substance use disorders (42 CFR Part 2)-have had the unintended consequence of impeding appropriate data integration across care settings, prompting revisions to the latter.18 The Center of Excellence for Integrated Health Solutions, funded by the Substance Abuse and Mental Health Services Administration (SAMHSA) and operated by the National Council for Behavioral Health, is a resource to assist clinicians in accessing the data they need to tailor treatment interventions while preserving patients' privacy.19 allowing for the medication treatment of addiction in primary care.20 Buprenorphine can be prescribed by any waivered physician, physician assistant, or nurse practitioner and is available in an increasing number of misuse-resistant and extended-release formulations (implants, depot injections).16 Unfortunately, dose and duration limits imposed by insurers sometimes limit patient access.21 Extended-release naltrexone, an opioid antagonist that prevents opioids from activating receptors in the brain, requires only a once-a-month injection.
+It also can be prescribed by any qualified clinician, as it has no misuse liability and is not a scheduled substance.16 Every person with OUD is unique and their care-including choice of medication-should be tailored accordingly.